MediaArea/MediaConch/Timeline.md

 * Jan - Feburary 2016

--- Submit either 1) working group proposal or 2) proposal for working group consens sponsorship; prepare documentation for transition from Internet-Draft to Standards track
+-- Submit either 1) working group proposal or 2) proposal for working group consensus sponsorship; prepare documentation for transition from Internet-Draft to Standards track
--- Release report on the outcome of the Re-Design work, including updated timeline for Second Prototype.
+-- Release report on the outcome of the Re-Design work, including updated timeline for Second Prototype

 * March 2016 - December 2016 is known as the "Second Prototype" section of Phase 2